-If the comprehensive land use maps show agricultural land use adjacent to the project corridor then coordination with NRCS is required, refer to Section 6.2.4.
 Note that the land use designation on the maps takes precedence over actual land use (i.e., lands currently being used for agricultural purposes but shown on the map as non-agricultural are considered as non-agricultural).

-6.2.2 Documentation of Projects Excluded From Coordination with NRCS
+6.2.2 Documentation of Projects Excluded from Coordination with NRCS a.
+Type 1 Categorical Exclusions b.
+Projects not subject to FPPA provisions:

-Projects are excluded from coordination with NRCS if they fall within the categories listed in Section 6.2.1.
-However, documentation is still required in the applicable Environmental Document for:
+Projects are excluded from coordination with NRCS if they fall within the categories listed in Section 6.2.1; however, documentation is still required in the Farmland section of the applicable Environmental Document as follows: